ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 \\( \frac {143} {18.118MHz} ÷ \frac {143} {14.055MHz} = 77.58\%\\)

-The takeaway is that it is very important to compute the amount to shorten and coil distance and as accurately as possible, since these inputs produce wide swings in inductive reactance, \\(X_L\\).
-Do not just use the band meters!
-Instead, calculate precise lengths from precise frequencies.
+**It is very important to compute the amount to shorten and coil distance and as accurately as possible**, since these inputs can produce wide swings in inductive reactance, \\(X_L\\).
+Do not just go by band meters!
+Instead, calculate precise values from exact frequencies.

 Electrical height and wire diameter are inputs to the antenna wire impedance, \\(Z_0\\).
 My intuition is that the Nano VNA can take an